Blokz101/Obsidian-Vault/Passion Projects/Motor characterization project.md

 **June 7th 2022 - 01:51:41 pm**
 It does appear that [[Applied Voltage]] is the voltage running into the system.
 However last time I tried using [[Applied Voltage]] multiplied by current it didnt give me an accurate graph.
 I wonder if the in accuracies in my measurements are the cause for this or if my understanding of [[Applied Voltage]] is still wrong.
 I am going to plot the data from [[Motor Characterization Notes]] and check what their [[Applied Voltage]] looks like.

+**June 7th 2022 - 02:16:11 pm**
+Finished copying the table over, the [[Applied Voltage]] never exceeds a volt except for at the very end where it spikes to 88v.
+They are measuring something else completely from what I am.
+Good news though, I believe that the [[Power]] prediction graph that I have calculated is accurate.
+Im going to do more research into [[Applied Voltage]].